Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 8. Doctors that don’t accept assignment

-These doctors do accept Medicare for payment but they do not accept assignment,8 meaning that they do not agree to Medicare’s standard rates.
-In order to participate in the Medicare program, however, they agree to not charge more than 15% above Medicare’s approved rates, for any service covered by Medicare.
-This additional amount is known as the limiting charge, and some states restrict it to a smaller amount.
+These doctors do accept Medicare for payment but they do not accept assignment,11 meaning that they do not agree to Medicare’s standard rates for their services.
+In order to participate in the Medicare program, however, they agree to not charge more than 15% above Medicare’s approved rates, for most services covered by Medicare.
+(The charge cap does not apply to some medical supplies and durable medical equipment.)
+This additional amount is known as the limiting charge, and some states restrict it to a smaller amount.12

 9. Doctors outside of your Medicare Advantage plan network